dell-democenter/dell-democenter.github.io/0499/Readme.md

 ## nas
 is running rocky linux and doing the NFS datstore jov for the esxi cluster.

+## scvmm (system center virtual machine manager)
+the old style way to manage vm´s can be pimped with our networker plugin ;-)

 ## wac (windows admin center)
 the "option" to have a nice HTML5 UI for managing windows systems.